IEEE 802.11: Channels and frequencies

-Channel spacing within the 2.4 GHz band
+Channel spacing within the 2.4-GHz band

-In addition to specifying the channel center frequency, 802.11 also specifies (in Clause 17) a spectral mask defining the permitted power distribution across each channel.
-The mask requires the signal to be attenuated a minimum of 20 dB from its peak amplitude at ±11 MHz from the center frequency, the point at which a channel is effectively 22 MHz wide.
+In addition to specifying the channel centre frequency, 802.11 also specifies (in Clause 17) a spectral mask defining the permitted power distribution across each channel.
+The mask requires the signal to be attenuated a minimum of 20 dB from its peak amplitude at ±11 MHz from the centre frequency, the point at which a channel is effectively 22 MHz wide.
 One consequence is that stations can use only every fourth or fifth channel without overlap.

 Availability of channels is regulated by country, constrained in part by how each country allocates radio spectrum to various services.
 At one extreme, Japan permits the use of all 14 channels for 802.11b, and 1–13 for 802.11g/n-2.4.
 Other countries such as Spain initially allowed only channels 10 and 11, and France allowed only 10, 11, 12, and 13; however, Europe now allow channels 1 through 13.
 North America and some Central and South American countries allow only 1 through 11.